 Things to do to stop procrastinating

 Sometimes there are things involved in cleaning/organizing that make it so I don’t get started, or I feel overwhelmed by it.
+Sometimes having a step by step process it make it easier in everyday life.

 Set up a table